5 from 10 votes

 These homemade rice krispie treats can be made vegan by substituting honey for maple syrup & the milk chocolate to dark chocolate.

-Side shot of peanut butter Krispie treats snacked on top of each other with jar of peanut butter in background.
+Side shot of rice Krispie squares snacked on top of each other with jar of peanut butter in background.

 Peanut Butter Rice Krispie Treats